SamTremblay18/Hockey-Shot-Classification/README.md

   - You will find the technical details about the functions commented directly in the notebook.

 - Method 1: reframe to 576 and all sensors configuration
   - This approach was the first discussed and the most simple to manipulate the data.
 The 576 frames was determined by finding the slowest (most frames) shooting/pass trial and used as a reference.
 All shooting/pass trials under 576 frames were then added frames from the pre-shot, so that all trials were of 576 frames.
-The assumption was that the small addition of pre-shot (skating and stick-handling before the shot) was going to be negligible and would not negatively affect the model's accuracy while keeping 100% of the data.
+The assumption was that the small addition of pre-shot (skating and stick-handling before the shot) was going to be negligible and would not negatively affect the model's accuracy while keeping 100% of the shooting/passing data.
   - After opening the data and the markers, a function (Preprocess_1) was created to run all the preprocessing step and it was stored into the P_processed1 dictionary.

 - Method 2: reframe to 576 and hands sensor configuration (BSC)
   - This approach is the same as the first one with only one exception, it used only the two hand's sensor.

-## 3 - CNN Method 1
+## 3 - FCN for both sensor configuration
-- I'm just staring to test different models' architechture.
-The first CNN was to compare the result with the other 2 preprocessing method.
-The goal is to keep on building with Chollet's method.
-- The last CNN model used was inspired by hfawaz https://keras.io/examples/timeseries/timeseries_classification_from_scratch/
+- The FCN model used was inspired by hfawaz https://keras.io/examples/timeseries/timeseries_classification_from_scratch/ and originally designed by Wang et al., (2016) in https://arxiv.org/abs/1611.06455
-## 4 - CNN Method 2
+- The hyperparameters were found via random search using KerasTuner https://keras.io/keras_tuner/